Jerry Rubin: Social activism

 TV time goes to those with the most guts and imagination.
 I never understood the radical who comes on TV in a suit and tie.
 Turn off the sound and he could be the mayor!
 The words may be radical, but the television is a non-verbal instrument!
 The way to understand TV is to shut off the sound.
 No one remembers any words they hear; the mind is a technicolor movie of images, not words.
 I've never seen "bad" coverage of a demonstration.
 It makes no difference what they say about us.
 The picture is the story.

 In October 1967, David Dellinger of the National Mobilization Committee to End the War in Vietnam asked Rubin to help mobilize and direct a March on the Pentagon.
 The protesters gathered at the Lincoln Memorial as Dellinger and Dr. Benjamin Spock gave speeches to the mass of people.

 From there, the group marched towards the Pentagon.
 As the protesters neared the Pentagon, they were met by soldiers of the 82nd Airborne Division. who formed a human barricade blocking the Pentagon steps.
-Not to be dissuaded, Abbie Hoffman, co-founder of the Yippies, vowed to levitate the Pentagon while Allen Ginsberg led Tibetan chants to assist.
+Not to be dissuaded, Hoffman vowed to levitate the Pentagon while Allen Ginsberg led Tibetan chants to assist.
 Eventually, things turned ugly.
 By the time the group's 48-hour permit expired, approximately 680 protesters had been jailed and 50 hospitalized.

 As one member of the march recalled:

 In spite of the brutality of the police, the spirits of the demonstrators were not dampened.
 Many were exhilarated by what had transpired and some felt it was an event that would mark a turning point.
 "It made me see we could build a movement by knocking off American symbols," said Rubin.
 He added:

 Rubin later played an instrumental role in the anti-war demonstration that accompanied the 1968 Democratic National Convention in Chicago by helping to organize the Yippie "Festival of Life" in Lincoln Park.
 He spoke along with Hoffman at an anti-war rally at the Grant Park bandshell on August 28, 1968, and instructed demonstrators to resist if a riot broke out.
 The extent of violence between Chicago police and demonstrators (which an official government report called a "police riot") was not anticipated by the Yippie leaders.
 Some 1,500 people were injured.
-The arrest and trial of the Yippie leaders (known later as the Chicago Conspiracy Trial) which began on September 24, 1969, eventually led to the trial of Rubin and seven others on charges of incitement to riot, including Abbie Hoffman, Rennie Davis, John Froines, David Dellinger, Lee Weiner, Tom Hayden, and Bobby Seale.
+The arrest and trial of the Yippie leaders (known later as the Chicago Conspiracy Trial) which began on September 24, 1969, eventually led to the trial of Rubin and seven others on charges of incitement to riot, including Hoffman, Rennie Davis, John Froines, David Dellinger, Lee Weiner, Tom Hayden, and Bobby Seale.